 - representing an intervenor in the British Columbia Court of Appeal in a case involving the scope of freedom of expression on publicly owned property.

-We act for individuals facing asset forfeiture under British Columbia's Civil Forfeiture Act.
+We act for defendants facing asset forfeiture under British Columbia's Civil Forfeiture Act.
 We currently represent individuals challenging the constitutional validity of the civil forfeiture regime in BC.

 We act in a wide variety of civil litigation matters for both plaintiffs and defendants.
 We have particular expertise in the following: